iliasbhal/chai-latte/README.md

 Let's you create expressive & readable fluent interface libraries. <br/>
 Think of it as a simple tool to buid things that looks like [chaijs](https://www.chaijs.com/) but it can do anything, not just testing :).

+## 🤔 Motication

 Building expressive fluent interfaces isn't easy as you can quickly run into conlficts between expressions.
-This tool will do all the heavy lifting for you.
-Just add expressions and watch it just work ✨.
+This tool will do all the heavy lifting for you removing all the repetitive and soul crushing things we should do to create such libraries.
+You can now focus on adding expressions and watch it just work ✨.

 ## :rocket: Quick Start!